 What is modular programming?

-Modular programming (also referred to as modular architecture) is a general programming concept.
-It involves separating a program’s functions into independent pieces or building blocks, each containing all the parts needed to execute a single aspect of the functionality.
-Together, the modules make up the executable application program.
+Modular programming is a general programming concept where developers separate program functions into independent pieces.
+These pieces then act like building blocks, with each block containing all the necessary parts to execute one aspect of functionality.

-While most people talk about modularity at a file/folder/repository level, I think about modularity on multiple levels:
+While most people talk about modularity at a file/folder/repository level, modularity works on multiple levels: